 A tutor without teaching credentials, but with industry-specific, practical experience and work-based knowledge may have an approach that resonates more with a student.
 For example, students who require one on one tutoring in Maths may experience more success with a tutor who works in accounting or economics.

-Many younger students, particularly those in secondary school, prefer a tutor who is closer to their own age and who they feel will have a better understanding of their learning styles, or at least have similar interests.
-As such, completing your degree is not a prerequisite to starting a tutoring business.
+Many younger students, particularly those in secondary school, prefer a tutor who is closer to their own age and who they feel will have a better understanding of their learning styles or at least have similar interests.
+As such, completing your degree is not a prerequisite for starting a tutoring business.

 Tutors who are undergraduates can also provide useful insights into exam technique and test preparation, because of their recent experiences with curriculum expectations, assessment conditions and mental preparation for testing to determine their ATAR.